jhtonyKoo/music_mixing_style_transfer/README.md

 ```
 4. Outputs will be stored under the same folder to inference data directory (default)

-*Note: The system accepts WAV files of stereo-channeled, 44.1kHZ, and 16-bit rate.*
+*Note: The system accepts WAV files of stereo-channeled, 44.1kHZ, and 16-bit rate.
+We recommend to use audio samples that are not too loud: it's better for the system to transfer these samples by reducing the loudness of mixture-wise inputs (maintaining the overall balance of each instrument).*